IBM/ibm-cloud-functions-serverless-apis/README.md

 ```

 ## Troubleshooting
 The first place to check for errors is the OpenWhisk activation log.
-You can view it by tailing the log on the command line with `wsk activation poll` or you can view the [monitoring console on Bluemix](https://console.ng.bluemix.net/openwhisk/dashboard).
+You can view it by tailing the log on the command line with `wsk activation poll` or you can drill into details visually with the [monitoring console on Bluemix](https://console.ng.bluemix.net/openwhisk/dashboard).

 # License
 Licensed under the [Apache 2.0 license](LICENSE.txt).